Vanguard Russell 2000 Growth ETF (NASDAQ:VTWG) Sees Large Volume Increase

-Vanguard Russell 2000 Growth ETF (NASDAQ:VTWG – Get Free Report) saw unusually-strong trading volume on Wednesday .
-Approximately 8,220 shares traded hands during mid-day trading, a decline of 55% from the previous session’s volume of 18,297 shares.The stock last traded at $182.26 and had previously closed at $182.78.
+Vanguard Russell 2000 Growth ETF (NASDAQ:VTWG – Get Free Report) saw unusually-high trading volume on Thursday .
+Approximately 22,352 shares were traded during mid-day trading, an increase of 20% from the previous session’s volume of 18,661 shares.The stock last traded at $186.94 and had previously closed at $187.42.

 Vanguard Russell 2000 Growth ETF Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Friday, December 22nd.
-Stockholders of record on Wednesday, December 20th will be paid a dividend of $0.4797 per share.
-This represents a $1.92 dividend on an annualized basis and a dividend yield of 1.05%.
-The ex-dividend date is Tuesday, December 19th.
+The business also recently announced a quarterly dividend, which was paid on Friday, December 22nd.
+Shareholders of record on Wednesday, December 20th were issued a $0.4797 dividend.
+This represents a $1.92 annualized dividend and a yield of 1.03%.
+The ex-dividend date was Tuesday, December 19th.

 About Vanguard Russell 2000 Growth ETF